contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Daily family history and temple work, including name indexing
 * Serving others
 * Sharing the gospel

 * Encourage making restitution to those harmed by sins and asking for forgiveness
 * Encourage turning away from bad influences.
 Help members take preventive action to resist specific temptations.
 * Recognize that you are an ecclesiastical leader, not a professional counselor.
 In addition to the counseling you provide, some members would benefit from behavioral counseling.
 Some suffer from mental illness.
-As needed, counsel members to seek help from qualified medical and mental health professionals.
+As needed, counsel members to seek help from qualified medical and mental health professionals (see [31.3.6](31.md#3136-professional-counseling-and-therapy)).
 * Be prayerful and seek guidance from the Spirit before giving informal membership restrictions.
 Some members may benefit from exercising the privileges of Church membership more actively rather than having them restricted.
 * Follow up to give encouragement, fortify spiritual strength, and monitor progress.